Ramadan at UWE Bristol

 We recognise that the spiritual and moral systems that religions and beliefs offer can often be of fundamental importance to the wellbeing of students and that religious rituals, such as dress, diet and prayer, can be an integral part of religious life.

-This year Ramadan will start on Saturday 27 May 2017 and end with the celebration of Eid-Ul-Fitr around Sunday 25 June 2017.
+This year, Ramadan started on Saturday 27 May 2017 and ended with the celebration of Eid-Ul-Fitr around Sunday 25 June 2017.
 When Ramadan falls during the summer months, the fast can last for as many as 16 or more hours a day, which can be particularly demanding, especially during hot weather.

 Ramadan and your studies